LLNL/romweb/src/ddps.md

 </script>

 # DDPS Webinar (_in California time_)
 DDPS stands for data-driven physical simulation.
 We hold weekly webinar, in average, either on Thursday or Friday at Lawrence Livermore National Laboratory.
 If you are interested in giving a webinar talk or would like to recommend a speaker, please send an email to choi15@llnl.gov.
-If you are intrested in being included in DDPS email list, please also send an email to choi15@llnl.gov.
+If you are interested in being included in DDPS email list, please also send an email to choi15@llnl.gov.

 ## Scheduled Talks, 2022
 When           | Speaker        |  Institution      | Title                         | WebEx